v-cakoll/docs.it-it/docs/framework/windows-workflow-foundation/how-to-update-the-definition-of-a-running-workflow-instance.md

     Private Function StartUpdate(name As String) As ActivityBuilder 'Create the XamlXmlReaderSettings.
-        Dim readerSettings As XamlReaderSettings = New XamlXmlReaderSettings() 'In the XAML the "local" namespace referes to artifacts that come from 'the same project as the XAML.
+        Dim readerSettings As XamlReaderSettings = New XamlXmlReaderSettings() 'In the XAML the "local" namespace refers to artifacts that come from 'the same project as the XAML.
 When loading XAML if the currently executing 'assembly is not the same assembly that was referred to as "local" in the XAML 'LocalAssembly must be set to the assembly containing the artifacts.